webprofusion/certify-docs/docs/commandline.md

 - `certify diag` : check existing ssl bindings and managed certificate integrity

+- `certify activate <email> <key>` : activate the license for this instance of Certify The Web.
+Useful for larger scale automated deployments.

 - `certify importcsv` : import managed certificates from a CSV file.
 See [CSV Import](csv-import.md) for more details

 In addition there are `certify add` and `certify remove` commands to add or remove domains from an existing managed certificate.
 You can find the correct managed certificate ID in the app under *Certificate > Advanced > Actions > Managed Certificate Reference Id* (e.g. `a02e3afe-49ba-470a-83e5-2e397aa946eb:1`).